danteali/blog_files/README.md

 Mostly scripts used in NAS and Raspberry Pi configuration.

-Blogger can't really be used to host files and I don't want to store much on my Wordpress host.
+I don't want to store much on my Wordpress host to minimise hosting costs.

-I don't want to write out the whole of these scripts in a blog post.
+I also don't want to write the entirity of each scripts in a blog post as they are typically too long for that.
 Much easier to link here.

 ===========================================